 The Urban Teachers 4-Year Model

-In partnership with the Johns Hopkins University School of Education, all Urban Teachers take coursework and receive their Master's of Science in Education during the first two years of the program.
-The majority of coursework is done in-person at all of our sites (including Dallas/Fort Worth and DC!) with some hybrid and fully online courses incorporated as well.
+In partnership with the Johns Hopkins University School of Education, all Urban Teachers program participants take coursework and receive their Master's of Science in Education during the first two years of the program.
+The majority of coursework is done in-person at all of our sites (including Baltimore, Dallas and DC!) with some hybrid and fully online courses incorporated as well.
 Your professors are faculty through the Johns Hopkins School of Education and are accomplished in their fields.
 They are experienced teachers as well as experts in their content and adult learning.
 Urban Teachers even has some of its most experienced alums serving in faculty and coaching roles.

 Receive Your Teaching Certification